faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 ![First Result](/tutorials/clippify/screen1.png)

-While the concept is in place, the positioning requires adjustment, a task we'll tackle once the app is deployed and we have access to checkout customization.
-The message display may not be optimal for now, but we'll address that in due course.
+Not bad for a first result, the position needs to be fixed, the message display is not great but we'll get there.
 Our focus can now shift to creating the right message.

 ## The API